Year 12 subject enrolment in STEM and other fields

 • higher.

-ATAR (Australian Tertiary Admission Rank) is the main criterion for Australian student entry into university.
+ATAR is the main criterion for Australian student entry into university.
 An ATAR subject is eligible to contribute to the calculation of a student’s ATAR.

-The total number of enrolments in maths subjects at all levels has decreased for both girls and boys since 2013.
+The total number of enrolments in mathematics subjects at all levels has decreased for both girls and boys compared to 2013.
+Despite this, the proportion of year 12 mathematics enrolments relative to total year 12 enrolments has remained the same, at 18% in both 2013 and 2023.

-The proportion of enrolments for girls has remained the same or increased for most levels of mathematics subjects since 2013.
-The exception is elementary (generally non-ATAR) maths, where the proportion of girls has decreased.
+The proportion of enrolments from girls remained similar for most levels of mathematics subjects since 2013, staying within a range of only 2 percentage points.
+The exception was elementary (generally non-ATAR) which ranged between 42% and 51% of enrolments from girls.

 About the data

-Year 12 subject choice data was provided by the Australian Government Department of Education.
-The Department of Education derived enrolment information from data supplied by state and territory curriculum, assessment and certification authorities.
+The Australian Government’s Department of Education supplied this year 12 subject enrolment data.
+The Department of Education put together enrolment information from data supplied by state and territory curriculum, assessment and certification authorities.

-Education departments were requested to supply only enrolments in tertiary accredited subjects.
-VET subjects in schools were included.
+Education departments were requested to supply enrolments in tertiary accredited subjects only.
+VET (vocational education and training) subjects in schools were included.
 Mathematics courses included in the elementary (generally non-ATAR) category are tertiary accredited but correspond more closely to Essential Mathematics in the Australian Curriculum.

 To make determinations we used the supplied subject name and KLA.
 We also used the Australian Institute of Family Studies (AIFS) School Subject Coder and state and territory curriculum websites to determine subjects where required.